Skip to main content

 Places are allocated on a first come first served basis, prioritizing unemployed and returning applicants.

-The programme will be closed once the maximum number of applicants is reached.
+The programme will close once the maximum number of applicants is reached.

 Programmes run subject to viable numbers.